 Wind does not cause any appreciable damage, as a rule, but occasional instances of wind-throw occur.
-A very shallow root system, such as will be induced by impermeable sub-soil, or by a very high water-table, predisposes trees to this danger.
+A very shallow root system, such as will be induced by impermeable sub-soil, or by a very high watertable, predisposes trees to this danger.
+Exposure to salt-bearing winds from the sea should be avoided.